Written by Rhys Jones Managing Director – Davidson Gray

-I speak from experience, in my first recruitment business I really struggled in letting go of being the top biller, and it took longer than I’d like to admit to focus on real business growth.
-This real business growth requires you move your focus to different tasks, hiring and training staff, marketing, looking after the cash side of the business etc. So how can you do this when you’re still hammering the phones?
-Don’t get me wrong as a top biller their will be low hanging fruit you can pick off whilst growing your business and I’m not saying don’t do this, but you have to make time to work On your business, not just In your business.
-And this is the part that most recruitment owners find so hard.
-You’re made to chase money, your trained to prioritise filling jobs above anything else, and what beats the adrenalin rush of a big deal coming in?!
-So its understandable its so hard to control this addiction and lift your head up and look longer term.
+I speak from experience.
+In my first recruitment business, I really struggled in letting go of being the top biller, and it took longer than I’d like to admit to focus on real business growth.
+This real business growth requires you to move your focus to different tasks; hiring and training staff, marketing, looking after the cash side of the business etc. So how can you do this when you’re still hammering the phones?
+Don’t get me wrong, as a top biller there will be low hanging fruit you can pick off whilst growing your business and I’m not saying don’t do this, but you have to make time to work ON your business, not just IN your business.
+And this is the part that most recruitment agency owners find so hard.
+You’re made to chase money, you’re trained to prioritise filling jobs above anything else, and what beats the adrenalin rush of a big deal coming in?!
+So it’s understandable that it’s so hard to control this addiction and lift your head up and look longer term.

-Firstly don’t be scared of your staff not doing the job as good as you, pain is a far better teacher than pleasure so if you do let your staff make mistakes you can use these experiences to coach them to get it right next time.
-Empower your staff and show trust in them, its amazing how this can be a much bigger motivator in staff than money.
-It gives a feeling of recognition and responsibility to step up to, so to grow your businesses team leaders and Directors of the future you need to understand this simple concept of empowerment and apply it.
+Firstly, don’t be scared of your staff not doing the job as good as you, pain is a far better teacher than pleasure so if you do let your staff make mistakes you can use these experiences to coach them to get it right next time.
+Empower your staff and show trust in them, it’s amazing how this can be a much bigger motivator in staff than money.
+It gives a feeling of recognition and responsibility to step up, so to grow your business’s team leaders and directors of the future, you need to understand this simple concept of empowerment and apply it.

-If you truly want to become a genuine business person you’ve also got to understand and embrace delegation.
-Delegation sounds simple but when you are running a business I guarantee you’ll find yourself undertaking tasks one of your staff can do for you.
-You may feel its lazy passing on some of these jobs but its simple business economics, if you can get someone to do the task whose paid less than you it gives you more time do to the jobs no one else can do.
-It also falls in line with that common time management failure of doing the things you enjoy doing rather than the things that are a priority, so stay disciplined and pass on whatever you can to your team.
-This is where I have a view that a good support person is one of the most important hires in your business, if you can trust this support person fully you can delegate so, so much more.
+If you truly want to become a genuine business person, you’ve also got to understand and embrace delegation.
+Delegation sounds simple but when you are running a business, I guarantee you’ll find yourself undertaking tasks that one of your staff can do for you.
+You may feel it’s lazy passing on some of these jobs, but it’s simple business economics.
+If you can get someone to do the task who’s paid less than you, it gives you more time do to the jobs no one else can do.
+It also falls in line with that common time management failure of doing the things you enjoy doing, rather than the things that are a priority, so stay disciplined and pass on whatever you can to your team.
+This is where I have a view that a good support person is one of the most important hires in your business – if you can trust this support person fully, you can delegate so, so much more.